itsgoingd/clockwork/README.md

 You can publish the configuration file using the `vendor:publish` artisan command to

-- set when Clockwork should be enabled
+- set when Clockwork should be enabled.
-- enable or disable the web UI
+- enable or disable the web UI.
-- configure how the request metadata is stored
+- configure how the request metadata is stored.
-- set what data should be collected
+- set what data should be collected.
-- how long Clockwork stores log files
+- how long Clockwork stores log files.

 ### Licence